Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Cleaning rust before final solar installation

 Before we could finish installing the roof rails and panels, we had to treat all the surface rust on the roof.
-There are seams where the body sections overlap and are spot-welded together, which is a major water leak issue on some vans.
-Additionally, for our van, it seemed that someone had gone through something with low clearance and scraped the paint in some places.
-So we used a wire wheel to remove the rust from the surface and sprayed a coat of rust inhibitor.
+There are seams where body sections overlap and are spot welded together, which is a major water leak problem on some vans.
+Also, for our van, it seemed someone had scraped something with low clearance and scratched the paint in some spots.
+So we used a wire wheel to remove the surface rust and sprayed a layer of rust inhibitor.

-Once we positioned the rails over the riveted nut locations, we slid the channel nuts that will be used to mount the solar panels before tightening the rail mounting bolts.
+Once we positioned the rails on the rivet nut locations, we slid the channel nuts that will be used to mount the solar panels before tightening the rail mounting bolts.

-We used a large diameter fender washer for the mounting bolts to ensure we have enough surface area to provide good clamping force and blue Loctite on the threads to ensure the bolt does not loosen due to vibrations on the road.
+We used a large diameter fender washer for the mounting bolts to ensure we have enough surface area to provide good clamping force and blue Loctite on the threads to ensure the bolt does not loosen due to road vibrations.

 Mounting and solar panels